Datageeks1234/Dataanalysis-using-Python-Projects/final/readme.md

 ### (Part-2) Comparing Spring and Fall duration of rides
 ## Input Parameters
+Duration, start time, end time
 ## Steps
+*
+*
+* Plot the duration values using matplotlib pie chart for different months of a year
 ## Output
 ### CSV Files:<a href=""/> Duration of rides by season</a>
 ### Plot Files:<a href="https://github.com/Uppalapa/Assignments/blob/master/final/extra/analysis2_1.png"/> Duration of rides by season plot</a>